 Each ballot question will address an initiative to provide funding for specific projects for our community.
-The City will provide information explaining how the funding will be used in parks and stormwater projects, social concern issues, Memorial Hall’s renovation, as well as job growth opportunities coupled with economic development for our own citizens and companies seeking a Midwest community location.
+The City will provide information explaining how the funding will be used in parks and stormwater projects, community improvements, social concern issues, and Memorial Hall’s renovation and expansion.
+Built to honor our veterans, this multi-purposed facility provided many opportunities for the public to gather and join together as a community.

 This is an important time for voters as they help determine Joplin’s future.
 We appreciate your time and attention to these matters and thank you for your consideration.

 The upcoming elections are summarized below with links to more details about the issues that voters will consider.
 Please contact us with your questions.